glennklockwood/limelead/content/pages/benchmarks/mdtest.md

 There are no barriers between these opens and closes, and mdtest has an option (`-w`) that would let us optionally write some bytes to each of these files between each open and close.
-By default nothing is written, so 0-byte files are created here.
+By default nothing is written so 0-byte files are created here, but the "file creation" step measures the time it takes to create files of an arbitrary size.

-There is a barrier, the timing is reported, and mdtest resumes to the next step.

-#### File Stat

-Then `stat(2)` is called on each file:
+Next is the **file stat step** where `stat(2)` is called on each file:

     stat ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.0
     ...
     stat ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.9

-There is a barrier, the timing is reported, and mdtest resumes to the next step.

-#### File Read

-Then each file is opened and closed again.
+The **file read step** follows and each file is opened and closed again.

     open ./out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.0
     close /data/out/test-dir.0-0/mdtest_tree.0/file.mdtest.0.0